Hard contact lenses, also known as rigid gas-permeable (RGP) lenses, are customized lenses that correct vision.

 They must be:

-Your eye doctor is your best resource for finding the right hard contact lens cleaning and storage solution for your eyes.
+Your eye doctor is your best resource for finding the proper hard contact lens cleaning and storage solution for your eyes.

 Here are some different options for taking care of your hard contacts:

-Multipurpose solutions are the most convenient and cost-effective option for taking care of RGP lenses.
+Multipurpose contact lens solutions are the most convenient and cost-effective option for caring for RGP lenses.
 This makes them the most popular choice among hard contact lens wearers.

-They can be used to disinfect, store, clean, and rinse your lenses.
+They can disinfect, store, clean, and rinse your lenses.

 Many people refer to these solutions as “no-rub” systems.
-However, experts still recommend rubbing each lens for 10 seconds after taking them out of the case.
+However, experts still recommend rubbing each lens for 10 seconds after removing them from the case.
 Do this before you rinse it again and put it in your eye.

 Hydrogen Peroxide Cleaning Solutions

-Hydrogen peroxide-based solutions take more effort and cost more than multipurpose solutions.
+Hydrogen peroxide-based contact lens solutions require more effort and cost than multipurpose solutions.
 However, they are the best option for people who are sensitive or allergic to chemicals.
 They are used for cleaning, disinfecting, and storage.

 You’ll soak your lenses in the hydrogen peroxide-based solution for 6 to 8 hours to clean and disinfect them.
 The hydrogen peroxide needs to be neutralized afterward.

 Some “one-step” products have a built-in neutralizer that kicks in while the contacts are in the case.
-With “two-step” products, you need to add a neutralizing tablet after the solution cleans the lens.
+With “two-step” products, you must add a neutralizing tablet after the solution cleans the lens.

-You should rinse your hydrogen peroxide cleaner off with a saline solution before putting your contact in.
+You should rinse your hydrogen peroxide cleaner with a saline solution before putting your contact in.

 Daily Lens Cleaners